-The findings of the SIA indicate that the proposed Hugo WEF project will create a number of social and socio-economic benefits, including creation of employment and business opportunities during both the construction and operational phase.
+The findings of the SIA indicate that proposed Khoe WEF project will create several social and socio-economic benefits, including creation of employment and business opportunities during both the construction and operational phase.
 In addition, the WEF will generate renewable energy that will improve energy security in South Africa and contribute towards reducing the countries carbon footprint.
+However, the benefits associated with the WEF are not site dependent and would also be associated with an alternative site.